ishaumitkumar/Fraud-Detection-Project/README.md

 e)Conclusion:
 After Random Under Sampling and Near Miss Sampling, both False Positives and False Negative were significantly reduced.
-We utilised Classification Report and Matthew's Co-relation coefficient as metrics for our model.
+We utilized Classification Report and Matthew's Co-relation coefficient as metrics for our model.

-[This is how a link is added to the readme file using square brackets]
+[This is how a link is added to the readme file using square brackets, put the link in round brackets and the statement in square brackets next to each other]

 [Link to Drive](https://drive.google.com/drive/folders/1JDCJN3Dx7XG-XaYMHgghcKy20O3S73xU?usp=drive_link)